 Before you try anything else to solve your humidity problem, check your thermostat.
 Is the fan set to “on?”
 If it is, set it to “auto.”
 Now your fan will only run while the air conditioner is busy removing humidity.

 Air conditioner sizing and home attributes

-In other words, they lower temperature just fine but don't solve your humidity problem.
+In other words, they lower the temperature just fine but don’t solve your humidity problem.